Miloš Petrović (composer): Jazzy and Jakarta

-Solo career and cooperations
+Solo career and collaborations

 Petrović started his solo career in 1985, with the album Dela Baha i Ramoa (The Works of Bach and Rameau), on which he played harpsichord.
 During the same year, with violinist Nenad Milošević, flutist Svetlana Tošić and cellist Tešman Živanović he recorded the album Baroque Trio Sonatas, featuring pieces by Vivaldi, Telemann, Loeillet and Bach.
 Three years later, he gained magister degree from the Belgrade Faculty of Music.

-In 1991, he released the album Istorija Vizantije No.1 (History of Byzantine Empire No.1), which featured his compositions for prepared piano inspired by Byzantine music.
+In 1991, he released the album Istorija Vizantije No.1 (History of the Byzantine Empire No.1), which featured his compositions for prepared piano inspired by Byzantine music.
 The album inner sleeve featured accompanying short stories written by Petrović.
 In 1993, with percussionist Veljko Nikolić, better known by his stage name Papa Nick, he released the avant-garde jazz album Levantinci (Levantines).
 In 1994, he released the ethnic jazz album Istorija Vizantije 2, which featured numerous guest musicians: Rade Bulatović (bass), Vladeta Kandić (accordion), Bata Božanić (bass), Luka Bošković (drums), Nenad Petrović (saxophone), Papa Nick (percussion), and others.
 In 1996, he published the double album Srpska muzika za čembalo (Serbian Music for Harpsichord), with harpsichord pieces inspired by traditional music of Serbia.
 During the same year, with Papa Nick and Greek musician Floros Floridis he recorded the album Syrtis Major.
-In 1998, he released two albums with the band Južni kvartet (South Quartet), The Past Continuous and Around Balkan Midnight.
+In 1998, he released two albums with the band Južni Kvartet (Southern Quartet), The Past Continuous and Around Balkan Midnight.
+Južni Kvartet consisted of Petrović (piano, prepared piano), Milivoje "Mića" Marković (alto saxophone, clarinet), Papa Nick (percussion, vocals), and Vladimir Nikić (bass, accordion).
+Petrović authored all the tracks on their two albums.
 At the end of 1990s, he participated in the Levant Music project, consisting of him, Papa Nick, bassist Mihajlo "Miša" Blam and vocalist Vladana Marković.
 They released the album Rolling Sun (2000), recorded on their concert in Belgrade Ethnographic Museum.
 In 2001, he released his last album, Levantino, which he recorded with the Bertollino string quartet, consisting of Katarina Milenković (violine), Aleksandar Gajić (violine), Đorđe Pantelić (viola) and Tešman Živanović (cello).
 The album featured material composed by Petrović and Gajić.

 Other activities

 Petrović taught harpsichord and chamber music at the Belgrade Faculty of Music.

-He published two novels, Žitije Mardarija Monaha (Life of Mardarije the Monk, 1992) and Mihajlo iz Peći (Mihajlo from Peć, 1997), and a book of short stories Levant nad Levantom (Levant over Levant, 1996).
+He published two novels, Žitije Mardarija Monaha (Life of Mardarije the Monk, 1992) and Mihajlo iz Peći (Mihajlo from Peć, 1997), and a book of short stories entitled Levant nad Levantom (Levant over Levant, 1996).
+In 2009, he composed a cantata based on Mihajlo iz Peći.
 In 2010, just several weeks before his death, his book of essays on jazz entitled Dlanom o stopalo (Palm across the Foot) was published.

 Death

-Petrović died in Belgrade on November 13, 2010, after long illness.
+Petrović died in Belgrade on 13 November 2010, after long illness.